 Product liability is an area in law that focuses on defective products that injure their users.
 Everyone should feel safe to use items in their own homes.
 But sometimes, this experience can turn so dangerous that it becomes deadly.
 A person using a product for its intended purpose may be able to sue the product’s designer or manufacturer, and potentially other defendants that make up the product’s chain of distribution including distributors and retailers of the product.

 Product liability laws are meant to protect and compensate you for any losses that you may have endured due to this accident.
 This type of accident can be particularly costly and one of the highest among tort cases.
 The highest estimated median damage awards are about $350,000, according to the Bureau of Justice Statistics.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured from a premises liability accident, contact our office today for a free consultation with one of our personal injury attorneys.